sikuli/sikuli/docs/source/globals.rst

 	:return: True if the specified key is on, False otherwise

 	Further information about key constants can be found in Class :py:class:`Key`.

+.. versionadded:: X1.0-rc2
+.. py:method:: Env.getMouseLocation()

+	Get the current location of the mouse cursor.

+	:return: a :py:class:`Location` object of the position of the mouse cursor on the screen.